troomtram/deeds-cord/README.md

 x.y.**Z** = New backwards compatiable bug fixes.
 ## How to install:
-(These are instructions for Google Chrome.)
-1) Download your preferred release from the [releases page](https://github.com/cgsdiscord/deeds-cord/releases).
-2) Navigate to __chrome://extensions__ and enable developer mode.
-3) Press load unpacked and select the __deeds-cord/extension__ folder

 Refer to the [wiki](https://github.com/cgsdiscord/deeds-cord/wiki) for more information.

 ### Google Chrome: <a name="google_chrome"></a>